-If inflammation is the root of disease, cannabis could be the perfect treatment.
+If inflammation is the root of disease, cannabis might be able to help with that.

 The second cannabinoid receptor, CB2, does not produce any psychoactive effects but rather is thought to play an important role in regulating the immune system.
 In most cases, activating the CB2 receptor suppresses the immune response.
 This has many exciting therapeutic implications we will discuss below; but it mainly reduces Inflammation.

 CB2 Reduces Inflammation and the Immune Response

-The CB2 receptor is found primarily in the cells of the immune system, like macrophages and lymphocytes.
-It is found in the brain, just not in the same high concentrations as the CB1 receptor.
-Within the brain, it is primarily found in glial cells, which are related to macrophages.
+The CB2 receptor appears primarily in the cells of the immune system, like macrophages and lymphocytes.
+It also appears in the brain, just not in the same high concentrations as the CB1 receptor.
+Within the brain, it is primarily in glial cells, which are related to macrophages.
 Its high expression in these types of cells is indicative of a role in regulating immune responses.

-The majority of studies surrounding the role of the CB2 receptor in immune regulation have been performed in vitro (on cells in culture) or in vivo (in animals, usually mice).
-Endocannabinoid interactions with the CB2 receptor generally result in inhibition of the immune response.
-Mice that have been genetically modified to lack the CB2 receptor (CB2 knockout mice) have been used in a number of studies to learn more about the role of CB2 receptors in disease.
+The majority of studies on the role of the CB2 receptor in immune regulation take place in vitro (on cells in culture) or in vivo (in animals, usually mice).
+Endocannabinoid interactions with the CB2 receptor generally inhibit the immune response.
+A number of studies use genetically modified mice, lacking the CB2 receptor (CB2 knockout mice) to learn more about the role of CB2 receptors in disease.
 In general, these mice have intensified inflammatory responses compared to normal mice.
-In particular, these mice often experience an increase in the production of cytokines, pro-inflammatory molecules that amplify the immune response.
+These mice in particular often experience an increase in the production of cytokines, pro-inflammatory molecules that amplify the immune response.
 In these mice, this often results in aggravating tissue damage.
 These studies demonstrated the importance of the CB2 receptor-activated pathways in the suppression of the immune inflammatory response.

 Therapeutic Potential Using CB2 Receptors

-Inflammation can cause tissue damage in many types of diseases or injury, and so these patients could benefit from a suppression of their immune response.
-So far, the affect of CB2 activation on disease has mostly been studied in animal models, with very few human clinical studies.
-However, genetic analysis of human patients has identified mutations in the DNA encoding for components of the endocannabinoid system.
-These patients also have changes in the expression of endocannabinoids or the CB2 receptor and are in inflammatory disease states.
-While more clinical studies will be necessary to support the following preclinical findings, the results and knowledge of the immune system are highlighting the CB2 receptor as a valuable medicinal target.
+Inflammation can cause tissue damage in many types of diseases or injury.
+These patients can benefit from a suppressed immune response.
+So far, the affect of CB2 activation on disease has been studied in animal models.
+There have been very few human clinical studies.
+However, genetic analysis of human patients identifies mutations in the DNA encoding for components of the endocannabinoid system.
+Also, these patients have altered expression of endocannabinoids or the CB2 receptors.
+These receptors are in “inflammatory disease” states.
+Overall, more clinical studies will be necessary to support future preclinical findings.
+Still, however, the results and knowledge of the immune system are highlighting the CB2 receptor as a valuable medicinal target.

-Activation of the CB2 receptor has been shown, in numerous studies, to improve outcomes in animal models for stroke or traumatic brain injury.
-When molecules that activate the CB2 receptor (agonists) are administered before simulating stroke in animals, or shortly afterward, the infarct volume, or volume of dead and dying tissue is reduced.
-In addition, activating CB2 receptors seemed to reduced immune cell invasion and other hallmarks of an immune response, which can frequently make the injury worse.
+Activation of the CB2 receptor improves outcomes in animal models of strokes or traumatic brain injuries.
+When scientists activate the CB2 receptor (agonists) before or just after administering a simulated stroke in animals, the volume of dead and dying tissue (infarct) sees reductions.
+In addition, activating CB2 receptors reduces immune cell invasion and other hallmarks of an immune response.
+This frequently makes the injury worse.

-Autoimmune and inflammatory disorders could be excellent candidates for treatment via targeting of the CB2 receptor.
+Autoimmune and inflammatory disorders could be excellent candidates for treatments targeting the CB2 receptor.
 This could even treat rheumatoid arthritis (RA).
-Many studies on animal models of RA have found that CB2 agonists can reduce joint swelling and inflammation as well as decrease the number of leukocytes migrating into the joint.
-In addition, these studies have found that activating the CB2 receptor reduced joint damage.
-Inflammatory bowel disease could also potentially be improved by CB2 agonists.
-Mouse models of the disease had reduced inflammation and damage to the colon when treated with CB2 agonists.
+Many studies on animal models of RA have found that CB2 agonists can reduce joint swelling and inflammation, and decrease the number of leukocytes migrating into the joint.
+In addition, these studies find that activated CB2 receptors helps reduce joint damage.
+CB2 agonists could also potentially improve inflammatory bowel disease symptoms.
+Mouse models of the disease show reductions in inflammation and colon damage when treated with CB2 agonists.

 Atherosclerosis is another disease that is caused and promoted by an inflammatory response.
-Plaque growth in the arteries is promoted by cytokines and other pro-inflammatory signals that recruit immune cells to the site.
-Immune cells, like foam cells (macrophages that contain a large amount of fat and cholesterols), are one of the main components of arterial plaques.
-CB2 agonists were able to reduce the formation of foam cells and the inflammatory response, therefore also reducing the size of plaques in animal models of atherosclerosis.
+Cytokines promote plaque growth in the arteries and other pro-inflammatory signals recruiting immune cells to the site.
+Immune cells are one of the main components of arterial plaques.like foam cells (macrophages that contain a large amount of fat and cholesterols), CB2 agonists were able to reduce the formation of foam cells and the inflammatory response, therefore also reducing the size of plaques in animal models of atherosclerosis.

 These are just a few of the examples from the preclinical research where CB2 agonists, such as those found in medical cannabis, were used to successfully reduce the inflammatory response in disease.
 As the research moves to the next stages, human clinical trials, we can hopefully begin to see new therapies develop.